 You might consider using a negative reaction to your work as evidence of its virtue.
 By promoting and elevating the backlash against your seemingly noble agenda, you heighten the fighting instinct we have as humans, and tap into a feeling of victimization versus a feeling of purpose.

-Accepting backlash as inevitable can be a powerful way of conducting advocacy because it allows you to take control of the narrative and steer it towards your goals.
 While social advocates are driven by the ideals that they feel strongly about, traditionalists and those opposed to change are largely driven by backlash.
 We can learn a lot from conservative media, where instead of promoting the values or beliefs of conservative America, journalists highlight the alleged absurdity and hypocrisy of the opposition.
 They don’t necessarily report on what people are for, they report on what the opposition is against.
 “Would you believe the reaction to standing for the national anthem!?”
 Conservative media is rooted in the backlash against conservative ideology, not the agenda itself.